avian2/jsonmerge/README.rst

 The Merger class allows you to further customize the merging of JSON data by allowing you to:

-- set the schema containing the merge stategy configuration
+- set the schema containing the merge stategy configuration,
-- provide additional strategy implementations
+- provide additional strategy implementations,
-- set a default class to use for holding JSON object data; *OrderedDict* is provided as built-in option in Python 2.7 or later.
+- set a default class to use for holding JSON object data and
 - configure additional JSON object classes selectable via the *objClass* merge option.